Lesson Objectives

 - The number of positive real zeros is equal to the number found above or is less than that number by some positive even integer

-- Summary: find the number of sign changes, then we decrease this number by 2 until we get to zero or can't subtract away 2 without going negative
+- Summary: find the number of sign changes, then decrease this number by 2 until we get to zero or can't subtract away 2 without going negative

-Descartes' Rule of Signs for Negative Zeros
+Descartes' Rule of Signs for Negative Real Zeros

 - Plug in (-x) for each occurrence of x, in other words, find f(-x)